marinalan/transformers/README.md

 # thtransformers
-some exercise with REST ijson api and Springboot Frontend code is in https://github.com/hfridland/transformersClient
+some exercise with REST json api and Springboot Frontend code is in https://github.com/hfridland/transformersClient